Restrict Deep Clone Usage

 Restrict Access

-You can configure Deep Clone for Jira specific restriction under Apps > Manage Apps > Deep Clone > Restrict access.
+You can configure Deep Clone for Jira specific restriction under Apps > Manage Apps > Restrict access.

-If Restrict access is enabled, but no projects are configured, no user will be able to select a target project.
+If Restrict access is enabled, but no projects are configured, no user will be able to select a Target project in Single Clone, Epic/Tree Clone, or Bulk Clone and no Source project in Project Clone.

 Users need to have the “Create issue” permission for this project in order to be able to Deep Clone into it, regardless of the “Restrict access” settings below.